gregalletti/CTF_writeups/MetaCTF2020/README.md

 ### Password Here Please
 ![c](https://img.shields.io/badge/Reverse_Engineering-2c3e50) ![p](https://img.shields.io/badge/Points-325-success) ![a](https://img.shields.io/badge/author-b4g4-lightgrey)

+>I forgot my bank account password!
+Luckily for me, I wrote a program that checks if my password is correct just in case I forgot which password I used, so this way I don't lock >myself out of my account.
+Unfortunately, I seem to have lost my password list as well...
+>
+>Could you take a look and see if you can find my password for me?
+>
+>Part 3 requires some math skills.
+To solve it, think about what is being done by the exponentiation step.
+Try rewriting the large number in base 257.

 The challenge consinsted in reverse engineering a ```Python``` code to find the string that gets throught each check.
 The first step was just understanding that the problem could be divided in 4 parts.